Riverbend Utilities, Inc.

 Upcoming Changes to Sewer Treatment Charges

-Beginning in the next few months, approximately with the June, 2017 billing cycle, you will see an additional line item on your bill labeled HCUA Treatment Charge.
+Starting on the October 2021 bill due November 10th, you will see an additional line item on your bill labeled HCUA Sewer Charge.
 This charge will represent the cost for the Harrison County Utility Authority to treat all of the wastewater that comes out of your home.
 The cost for this service has been approved by the Public Service Commission at a current rate of $2.97 per 1,000 gallons.
 This rate will be adjusted annually up or down to reflect the actual treatment cost.
 Neither Riverbend Utilities nor the MS Public Service Commission has any responsibility or control over the amount charged by the Harrison County Utility Authority.
 Below are some frequently asked questions that will provide further clarification of the new charge:

 How does this affect me?